Digital marketing is the bread and butter of growing a small to medium-sized business.

 Understand Your Target Audience

 There is no silver bullet for digital marketing.
-Every industry and every individual business will need to take a different approach to their strategy.
+Every industry and every individual business will need to take a different approach to its strategy.
 (Never trust an agency that says that this isn’t the case, you can’t copy and paste campaigns and expect them to run the same.)

 A big aspect of planning your marketing campaign is to identify your target audience.
 Spend some time really getting to know your ideal patron.
 Where do they go online?
 What social media channels do they frequent and what content do they tend to consume?
 Once you have a good understanding of where your target audience is, you’ll be better informed as to where to place your budget.